2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 Women make up 61% of the film majors at the school.

-The in-demand bachelor’s degree programs at Georgia Gwinnett College helped the school earn the #4 place on this year’s ranking of the most popular film, video and photographic arts schools in Georgia.
-Located in the suburb of Lawrenceville, Georgia Gwinnett College is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Georgia Gwinnett College is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the suburb of Lawrenceville, Georgia Gwinnett College is a public school with a large student population.

 Women make up 42% of the film majors at the school.